 Depending on the materials of your counter, sink, floors, and shower, you may even find that the hair color you applied has stained not only your hair but everything else as well.
-That’s why sometimes it just isn’t worth it to do your own color at home.
+That’s why sometimes it just isn’t worth it to DIY coloring at home.

-I think of it this way: Technically, I can wash my dog at home in the shower.
+I think of it this way: Technically, I can wash my dog in the shower at home.
 But afterward, I have to clean the whole shower and mop up all the water she has left around the bathroom (and usually the rest of the house as well).

 So, instead, I choose to pay to take her to a groomer, and I sacrifice a bit of money for the convenience of not having to clean for an hour after bathing her.

 It’s the same with coloring your hair at home.
 The mess can take just as long, or longer, to clean up as the color process itself.
 So, if you are contemplating coloring your hair yourself, make sure you are prepared to clean up afterward.